-Making it to West End was by far our most challenging accomplishment yet.
+Making it to West End and officially being in the Bahamas was by far our most challenging accomplishment yet.
 Read about our crazy night here –> Our Gulf Stream Crossing.

 Checking into Customs

 As soon as we arrived (9am), we parked our boat on the wall, near the marina office and customs office.
 I already had our paperwork ready to go, here’s a list of all the things I had ready:

 - Passports for Tharon, Brennan, and I – needed

 - US Coast Guard Bill of Sale – not needed

 - Watercraft Title – not needed